 Once you have evacuated your flat and ensured that the door is latched shut behind you, you will find yourself in the communal corridors.
 You will have access through the fire doors to the stairwell enclosures.
-The Exit Signage will lead you to the exit routes via either the central stairwell or the two shared stairwells at either side of the building (shared with Quedgeley Court to the left side and Willsbridge Court to the right).
+The Exit Signage will lead you to the exit routes via either the left side stairwell or the stairwell shared with the adjacent block Andoversford Court